Queen Geraldine of the Albanians

 Embed from Getty Images

 The new Queen quickly worked to promote causes in Albania, particularly those focused on helping those in need.
 She facilitated the building of numerous hospitals and orphanages, including the first maternity hospital in Albania.
 She also was an outspoken proponent of women’s rights within the country.
 On April 5, 1939, Geraldine gave birth to the couple’s only child, Crown Prince Leka I. Two days later, Italian forces invaded and took control of Albania, and the royal family went into exile.
 They settled in France for several years before moving to England for the duration of World War II.
-Geraldine worked alongside her husband in his efforts to bring peace to Albania and the restoration of the monarchy.
+Geraldine worked alongside her husband in his efforts to bring peace to Albania and to restore the monarchy.
 Following the war, they spent several years living in Egypt before returning to France in 1952.
-Sometime after King Zog’s death in 1961, Geraldine moved with her son to Spain, and later Rhodesia, before settling in South Africa by the early 1980s.
+Sometime after King Zog’s death in 1961, Geraldine moved with her son to Spain and then Rhodesia, before settling in South Africa by the early 1980s.
 During this time, she continued to support the Albanian people in every way she could.

 Embed from Getty Images

 After over 62 years in exile, the Albanian government changed the law in 2002, allowing the Royal Family to return to the country.
-In June 2002, Queen Geraldine, along with her son and his family, returned home to a massive welcome.
+In June 2002, Queen Geraldine, her son and his family, returned home to a massive welcome.

 Sadly, just five months later, Queen Geraldine of the Albanians died at a military hospital in Tirana on October 22, 2002.
 Following a ceremonial funeral, she was buried in the Sharra cemetery there.
 In November 2012, her remains were exhumed and moved to the newly built Royal Mausoleum in Tirana, along with those of her husband, son, and daughter-in-law.